 Gupta Family Pilot Award in PSC Research

-The purpose of this award is to support new, highly innovative PSC research ideas that focus on questions pertaining to the pathogenesis, diagnosis, and/or management of PSC in children and/or adults.
+The purpose of this award is to support new, highly innovative Primary Sclerosing Cholangitis-related (PSC) research ideas that focus on questions pertaining to the etiology and/or pathogenesis of PSC.
 Responsive projects will address highly innovative research ideas that have a clear potential to produce high-impact results, but that have little or no preliminary data to successfully compete for funding from other sources.
 This award is not intended to support ongoing research in the applicant’s laboratory, but rather support new ideas or approaches that have not previously been studied.

 In order to be eligible for this award, the applicant must adhere to the following guidelines:

 - The applicant must:

-- Be at the post-doctoral level (MD, PhD, PharmD, or equivalent), or faculty at or below the rank of Associate Professor at the start date of the award (July 1, 2022).
+- Be at the postdoctoral-level (MD, PhD, PharmD, or equivalent) up to faculty at or below the rank of Associate Professor/equivalent.

 - Be a member of the American Association for the Study of Liver Diseases (AASLD) at the time of award application and maintain active membership for the duration of the award period.